 - Make sure all the direct debits are set up for the minimum monthly payment except the one with the highest interest rate.

-- Once you have cleared the balance on the first credit card just repeat the same process on every card down the list until you are free from credit card debt.
+- Once you have cleared the balance on the most expensive credit card just repeat the same process on every card down the list until you are free from credit card debt.